Frequently Asked Questions

 Q. Why did my balance only decrease by $1 after I made a purchase at a merchant?

-A. Often, online merchants like ITunes do not immediately charge customers for the full amount of the purchase.
-Many will "authorize" (temporarily deduct) $1 from your balance for to verify you’re your account is valid and has a balance.
+A. Often, online merchants like iTunes do not immediately charge customers for the full amount of the purchase.
+Many will "authorize" (temporarily deduct) $1 from your balance to verify your account is valid and has a balance.
 In most cases, merchants that operate in this manner will debit your balance for the full amount of the purchase and return the "authorized" $1 to your balance.
 The merchant may take up to 30 days to return these funds to your balance.

 Q. What if a transaction is not approved by an online store?